 Before fire destroyed this small 80-foot-long Central Basin pier, this was a destination for a small but steady group of anglers.
 Although for the most part fishing is only fair from the pier it one of the better piers, weather wise, in San Francisco.
 On one of those June days when the fog and cold have descended on “The City,” this spot can offer (sometimes) a little bit better weather.

 The shoreline is lined by rocks while the pilings are covered with barnacles but only a few mussels.
 The result is better-than-average perch fishing, especially for black seaperch.
 It’s also a pier that yields quite a few small rockfish, mostly brown rockfish.
 Besides these two species, the fish caught most often here are white croaker, jacksmelt, sharks, skates, bat rays and a few striped bass.

-Crabs can be so numerous they are a nuisance to anglers during the summer months; but that also means it’s an excellent area for crabbing, especially rock crabs, during those same months.
+Crabs can be so numerous they are a nuisance to anglers during the summer months; but that also means it’s an excellent area for crabbing, rock crabs and red rock crabs, during those same months.
 Just remember that while rock and red rock crabs are legal, it is illegal to keep any Dungeness crabs caught in the bay.